seancmonahan/dactyl-chimera-keyboard/docs/index.md

 ![image](https://user-images.githubusercontent.com/38160450/138741609-7195e519-66bd-4e6f-86e3-57d5c432d033.png)

-FreeCAD is highly customizable; for new users that means it's easy to accidentally hide or rearrange very important buttons.
-If you can't figure out a menu at any point, don't hesitate to ask for help.
+FreeCAD is highly customizable; that means it's easy to accidentally hide or disable important features.
+If you get lost at any point, don't hesitate to ask for help.

 Each workbench provides a unique set of tools for doing different type of work.
 For example, the "Part" workbench is like an advanced version of Tinkercad, and the TechDraw workbench is for drawing in 2d without any effect on 3d, like in AutoCAD or Adobe Illustrator.
 For Dactyl Chimera, the most important workbenches are "Part Design", "Sketcher", and "Spreadsheet".

 But wait!
 Before we get started, make sure to choose your favorite Mouse Navigation mode, as explained here: https://wiki.freecadweb.org/Mouse_navigation Not doing this is like playing Super Metroid with the default control scheme.

+Oh yeah, also, make sure AutoRecovery is turned on so it creates backup files!
+There are plenty of buttons in FreeCAD that will just... destroy parts of the model, sometimes it's bad enough that the undo button starts spewing out error messages.
+AutoRecovery is nestled deep in the [Preferences editor](https://wiki.freecadweb.org/Preferences_Editor/en) there are a ton of other toggles to play with but **don't do that until you're familiar with how FreeCAD works by default**

-#### Part Design
+#### Part Design workbench

 The Part Design workbench is for navigating 3d space and extruding your 2d sketches.
-Once again, there are a few "very importanat" buttons hidden among .
-You need to find the Create Body, Create Sketch, and Create Datum Plane buttons, as well as "Pad selected sketch" and Pocket selected sketch" buttons.
+Once again, there are a few "very important" buttons hidden around the UI.
+You need to find the Create Body, Create Sketch, and Create Datum Plane buttons, as well as "Pad selected sketch" and "Pocket selected sketch" buttons.
 They look like this:

 ![image](https://user-images.githubusercontent.com/38160450/138745612-2e0ba2d3-b624-4f3a-b0f5-871e31b9e9cd.png)